flour go bad

 There are few who buy only one kilogram of flour in a store.
 We usually buy at least a pack of six bags, sometimes a dozen.
 We are used to having flour at home at all times.
 Although we often use it, we can have a few bags left for a long time.

 Now follows the question of all questions – can flour spoil?
 The answer is yes, and quite sooner than you probably thought.
 Flour is actually a highly perishable good and requires careful storage.
-Find out in our article everything you need to know.
+Find out in our article everything you need to know about shelf life of flour.

 How Long Does Flour Last?